 There are a number of events coming up that you can get involved in:

-- Respiratory Virtual Workshop: 11am on Wednesday 11 and Thursday 19 November 2020 An opportunity for people living with or caring for someone with a respiratory condition such as COPD to ask questions, share their experiences of living with and managing their condition, give feedback on accessing services locally as well as suggestions for improvement.
+- Respiratory Virtual Workshop: Thursday 19 November 2020 at 11am.
+An opportunity for people living with or caring for someone with a respiratory condition such as COPD to ask questions, share their experiences of living with and managing their condition, give feedback on accessing services locally as well as suggestions for improvement.

 For more information of if you would like to take part in either event place contact Paul Higgitt on 07732683463 or email: firstname.lastname@example.org